Horizon-Private-Server/horizon-wiki/getting-online/dzo/README.md

 Welcome to the Ratchet and Clank: Up Your Arsenal (Ratchet and Clank 3) and Ratchet: Deadlocked (Ratchet: Gladiator) online community.

 This overview guide is meant for those who would like to play on the DreadZone Online PC Client (DZO).
 DZO is a special emulator for Deadlocked, developed and maintained by Horizon staff.
-The benefits of using DZO over PCSX2 for Deadlocked Online are an easier setup process, and better graphics.
+The benefits of using DZO over PCSX2 for Deadlocked Online are an easier setup process, automatic custom map updates, and better graphics.

 Please note the following:
 - DZO only supports online play.
 The single player mode of Deadlocked is not available.